sshirahmad/DeepFusion/README.md

 ### Installation

+This work is implemented in PyTorch and Tensorflow.
+The Tensorflow version only supports INRIA dataset.
 Please install the packages listed in requirements.txt document and torch from https://pytorch.org/.

 ### Benchmark Evaluation and Training